ronbravo/nethack-app/README.md

 # Nethack Game

+**NOTE:** This documentation is a work in progress so some of the content may change without notice.

 A game based on the nethack game built for learning web development concepts.

 In many of the directories of the project are found `README.md` files (ex: `/public/README.md`).
 These help to document the structure, coding style, and concepts / ideas behind the project.
 This all can be used as a reference to help guide you in your own projects.